-Because of the strict attendance policies required by KDADS, any absence could result in the student being dropped from the course, a grade of an "F" will be given and no refund will be given.
+Because of the strict attendance policies required by KDADS, any absence could result in the student being dropped from the course with a grade of an "F" and no refund.
 If you must miss, please speak with your instructor in advance if at all possible.
-Students must satisfactorily demonstrate and complete both the classroom and clinical components of the course.
+Students must satisfactorily demonstrate and complete both the classroom, lab and clinical components of the course.